Trevor Devall: Video games

-Voiceprint
+Voiceprint with Trevor Devall and Guests

-Since 2007, Devall produced his own podcast, Voiceprint with Trevor Devall & Guests, where he interviewed fellow Vancouver-based voice actors and answered questions from fans.
+Between 2007 and 2013, Devall produced his own podcast, Voiceprint with Trevor Devall and Guests, where he interviewed fellow Vancouver-based voice actors and answered questions from fans.
 Each episode featured a different voice actor as the episode guest, though some episodes featured other people in the voice-acting business that may not actually be voice actors themselves; or behind-the-scenes looks at the life of a voice actor.
 Topics usually included how the guest made it into the voice-acting business, what it is like working in the industry, and the general lifestyle of a voice actor.
-The series concluded its first season after 36 episodes in December 2013.
-The second season was announced in the final episode of season 1, as Trevor moves to Los Angeles, California to continue his career and the show.
+The series concluded after 36 episodes in December 2013.
+Devall stated in the final episode that he hoped to continue the show with a "second season" following his move to Los Angeles, but this has not come to pass.